One Inch = 25.4mm

 4 1/2W x 2 5/8H x 1 1/8D

-This is the pendulum version 2215 series that plays Westminster or Ave Maria quarterly and then strikes the hours out.
+This is the discontinued pendulum version 2215 series that plays Westminster or Ave Maria quarterly and then strikes the hours out.
 Pendulum sold separate.
-HS = Hand Shaft.
-16mm = about 5/8 inch, 21mm = about 3/4 inch, 26mm = about 1 inch.
+All that is left is 21mm = about 3/4 inch handshaft.
+If you need 16mm or 26mm, then you can substitute with 2214 instead.

 4 1/2W x 2 5/8H x 1 1/8D